SamuelZelenka/DesignPatterns/Assets/README.txt

 Singleton:

-SpellFactory.cs:
-	Uses a singleton to allow a gameobject in the scene to hold a reference to a spellObjectPrefab. could(should)
+SpellPool.cs
+The object pool for spells is a singleton as only one instance of the pool is required to acquire spell objects and also neatly keep them under the same transform in the scene hierarchy.
+This also allow the easy access to the prefab variable which can be assigned in the inspector.

 -------------------